EndPointCorp/end-point-blog/2020/06/24/magento-2-creating-a-custom-theme.html.md

 #### Activating the new theme

 That was easy!
 We have everything we need to activate our new theme.
-Now we need to log in into our admin area and enable our theme.
+Now we need to log in to our admin area and enable our theme.
 Once in the dashboard, we need to go to Content > Design > Configuration, edit our store view, and select our new theme from the dropdown list:

 ![Selecting our theme](magento-2-creating-a-custom-theme/magento-admin-select-theme.jpg)

-Magento will search for new themes every time we log in into the admin area, so our new theme will appear on the list automatically.
+Magento will search for new themes every time we log in to the admin area, so our new theme will appear on the list automatically.

 #### Adding custom content